Damaged Skin Barrier Guide

 Key Korean Ingredients for Damaged Skin Barrier

-- Barrier-lipid reconstruction: ingredients used to rebuild and stabilize the skin’s protective structure—such as Ceramides and Jojoba Oil.
+- Barrier-lipid reconstruction: ingredients used to rebuild and stabilize the lipid matrix—such as Ceramides and skin-friendly emollients like Jojoba Oil.

-- Barrier-safe hydration support: ingredients used to support comfort without stressing compromised skin—such as Hyaluronic Acid, Beta-Glucan, and Panthenol.
+- Barrier-safe hydration support: ingredients that improve comfort without increasing sting—such as Hyaluronic Acid, Beta-Glucan, and Panthenol.

-- Soothing & inflammation control: ingredients commonly used to calm irritation and support recovery—such as CICA (Centella) and Madecassoside.
+- Soothing & inflammation control: calming ingredients commonly used during flare states—such as CICA (Centella) and Madecassoside.

-- Regenerative & repair signaling: ingredients positioned to support epidermal recovery and resilience—such as EGF.
+- Regenerative & repair signaling: ingredients positioned to support recovery and resilience—such as EGF.

 - Microbiome & resilience support: ingredients used to improve long-term stability and tolerance—such as Microbiome (Ferment).